Scientific Method Steps – Guidelines to the scientific problem-solving process

 EXPERIMENT– After the hypothesis, a plan or method is made to test it, and then the actual experiment is done

 COLLECT & ANALYZE DATA– During and after the experiment, data is taken and recorded.
-The data is something which is measurable, the change you are expecting to see based on what you did.
-This is also called the “Dependent Variable.”
+The data is something that is measurable, the change you are expecting to see based on what you did.
+The data you collect is called the “Dependent Variable.”

 CONCLUSION – With all the data collected and analyzed a conclusion can be made.
 Did the results support your hypothesis or disprove it?
 Both are equally good and valid results.
 Remember, scientists, are not trying to get the answer they want but to find the truth, the facts which are supported by evidence.